 What if my co-inventors are employed by different entities?

-How do I notify the UT Southwestern Office for Technology Development of an invention I have created?
+How do I notify the Office for Technology Development of an invention I have created?

-Sending a completed Intellectual Property Questionnaire to the UT Southwestern Office for Technology Development is the first step in disclosing the invention.
+Sending a completed Intellectual Property Questionnaire (IPQ) to the Office for Technology Development is the first step in disclosing the invention.
 The Technology Analyst will then analyze the invention and identify and review any information related to the invention.

 How are inventions evaluated?

-The questions that the UT Southwestern Office for Technology Development asks about new inventions follow:
+Some of the questions that the Office for Technology Development commonly asks about new inventions follow:

 - Does the Board own the invention?